kreuzwerker/kreuzlaker/xw-batch/code-conventions.md

   coded (secrets come from secret manager, so no harm!).
 On python, every config item should then be passed to the stack and from there to any construct which needs it.
 - Nothing apart from `app.py` should use env variables.
+- Assets need to explicitly exclude generated files and folders, like `__pycache__/`.
+Not excluding such generated files and folders might result in asset hash changes after running tests.
+This in turn triggers snapshot test failures during CI/CD and might even result in unneeded deployments!